Exercise, Performace & Altitude

 Some studies demonstrated positive results for each of these protocols.
 However, others found no improvements or only very small improvements.
 Hence the controversy.

-As described in a previous blog: the effects of an altitude training seem to be highly individual!
+The effects of an altitude training seem to be highly individual!
 For some people it might help, for others it won’t.

 Want to know your own VO2max or Lactate Threshold?
 Or do you need help with your training?
 Let us know via email@example.com or have a look at https://de-vitaliteitspraktijk.nl/inspanningstesten/conditietest/.